nushell/nushell/README.md

 We also have an active [Discord](https://discord.gg/NtAbbGn) and [Twitter](https://twitter.com/nu_shell) if you'd like to come and chat with us.

+You can also find more learning resources in our [documentation](https://www.nushell.sh/documentation.html) site.

 Try it in Gitpod.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/nushell/nushell)